KarlRetumban/Power-BI-Dashboard-on-Traffic-Accidents-Analysis/README.md

 #### The Dashboard
-* Analysis of Road Accidents
+* Analysis of Traffic Accidents
 * Analysis of Fatal Accidents
 * Analysis of Serious Injusry Accidents
 * Exploratory Analysis